-S tatus Name Independent Not Independent Reason for Non-Independence Larry Rossy Chairman of the Board of Directors \checkmark Larry Rossy is the CEO of the Corporation.
-Joshua Bekenstein Chair of the Human Resources and Compensation Committee Member of the Nominating and Governance Committee ~ Gregory David 4 Gregory David is not considered independent due to his relationship with Larry Rossy and other members of the current or former management.
-Elisa D. Garcia C. Member of the Nominating and Governance Committee \checkmark Stephen Gunn Lead Director Chair of the Nominating and Governance Committee Member of the Audit Committee Member of the Human Resources and Compensation Committee ~ Nicholas Nomicos Member of the Human Resources and Compensation Committee ✓ Richard Roy Member of the Audit Committee \checkmark Neil Rossy \checkmark Neil Rossy is the Chief Merchandising Officer of the Corporation.
-John J. Swidler Chair of the Audit Committee \checkmark Huw Thomas Member of the Audit Committee Member of the Nominating and Governance Committee \checkmark Total 7 3
+S tatus Name Independent Not Independent Reason for Non-Independence Larry Rossy Chairman of the Board of Directors ✓ Larry Rossy is the CEO of the Corporation and, effective May 1, 2016, will become Executive Chairman.
+Joshua Bekenstein Member of the Human Resources and Compensation Committee (1) Member of the Nominating and Governance Committee ~

+Status Name Independent Not Independent Reason for Non-Independence Gregory David (2) ~ Gregory David is not considered independent due to his relationship with Larry Rossy, Neil Rossy and other members of the current or former management.
+He is Chief Executive Officer of GRI Capital Inc., a holding company controlled by Larry Rossy.
+Elisa D. Garcia C. Member of the Nominating and Governance Committee √ Stephen Gunn Lead Director Chair of the Nominating and Governance Committee Member of the Audit Committee Member of the Human Resources and Compensation Committee ~ Nicholas Nomicos Chair of the Human Resources and Compensation Committee (1) ✓ Neil Rossy ✓ Neil Rossy is the Chief Merchandising Officer of the Corporation and will become President and CEO, effective May 1, 2016.
+Richard Roy Member of the Audit Committee $\checkmark$ John J. Swidler Chair of the Audit Committee $\checkmark$ Huw Thomas Member of the Audit Committee Member of the Nominating and Governance Committee 4 Total 7 3